 By reducing your household clutter, you have less to clean meaning it is easier to manage the accumulation of dust!
 Dust can carry bacteria, mould, pet dander, dust mites, mildew and pollen.

-Second hand tobacco smoke is one of the main causes of indoor air quality problems as it can lead to the accumulation of smoke and toxic substances.
+Second hand cigarette smoke is one of the main causes of indoor air quality problems as it can lead to the accumulation of smoke and toxic substances.
 Smoke is associated with numerous cancer-causing substances that affect human health and in some cases can lead to throat and lung cancer.

 Humid air in a property in areas such as the kitchen and bathroom increases the exposure of condensation, damp and mould.
+You should ensure your home is properly ventilated to reduce levels of humidity and reduce indoor pollutants such as pet dander and pollen.

 The installation of a whole house ventilation unit compared to a dehumidifier or air purifier will help reduce exposure and bring outdoor air in, filtering it simultaneously throughout, and improve indoor air quality.